 It develops a sense of achievement and Success when their food takes shape, creating a very Happy student.
 The satisfaction that students gain from making products contributes towards their self-esteem and sense of wellbeing.
 I teach my students to develop their ability to make informed choices about food for healthy eating and help them develop their practical capability to prepare and cook a variety of dishes and meals to achieve a healthy diet.
 All of this I relate to the new Food curriculum as well as the new School Food Plan.

 By having internal and external accreditation students have something to Aspire to.
-We have had three cohorts of students through the GCSE process.
+We have had five cohorts of students through the GCSE process.
 The students met the challenges of the course head on and succeeded beyond expectations.

 The nature of my Key Stage 3 and GCSE & post 16 courses makes learning Purposeful and has given them the confidence to use these all important life skills.